 When I was following the ever-flowing stream of updates — from more than 600 “friends” — I was often annoyed or baffled by so much weird behavior.
 Facebook may be a social network, but not everyone who comes to the table follows the basic tenets of courtesy, let alone the Golden Rule.
 Some users don’t communicate online with same degree of sensitivity or social savvy they’d practice face-to-face at a business function or a cocktail party.
 Social media is a free-for-all.

 For instance, I enjoy civil political discussions with folks who’ve earned my trust and respect over the years.
 (Even the ones who don’t agree with me.)
 But I got weary of Facebook users who ranted ceaselessly on their pet causes or candidates, some deliberately inviting war-like hostility from opposing sides.
 Reading those updates just added more acid to my morning coffee.
-For God’s sake, don’t get anyone started on gun control.

-All too often, I felt as if I were eavesdropping when I visited friends’ FB pages — especially when I stumbled on overly cozy exchanges that should have been kept private. Â “My new haircut (six photos included) was worth $125 dollars, don’t you think?”Â … or … “We just hosted a huge party and hired a rock band (and, oops, you weren’t invited).” … or … “Honey, I am so proud of your perfect SAT score!” … or … “Look at the five-course meal (eight photos included) I just whipped up to surprise my darling hubby!”Â
+All too often, I felt as if I were eavesdropping when I visited friends’ FB pages — especially when I stumbled on overly cozy exchanges that should have been kept private. Â “My new haircut (six photos included) was worth $125 dollars, don’t you think?”Â … or … “We just hosted a huge party and hired a rock band” (And, oops, not all of your friends were invited.)Â … or … “Honey, I am so proud of your perfect SAT score!” … or … “Look at the five-course meal (eight photos included) I just whipped up to surprise my darling hubby!”Â

 As most of us would agree, even the most clever show-offs tend to alienate the people they’re trying hardest to impress.
 Real friends, after all,Â don’t present an over-crafted public persona at the risk of damaging key relationships.

 As far as I could tell, Mark Zuckerberg and his cronies were the only ones profiting from my self-promotional activity on Facebook.

 To be totally fair, I questioned my own carefully curated status updates, too.
 Was I bragging or sharing news?
 Was IÂ overstepping healthy boundaries?
 And who among those 600 “friends”Â really needed to know my business?
 Was I morphing into a … narcissist?

-bragging self-promotion separate from personal updates and family news.
-Problem was, fewer than half of my Facebook friends “liked” or even visited my “author” page, which sort of defeated the purpose.
-Or maybe my “friends” were sending an unspoken message that reflected their disinterest.
+At the suggestion of another published writer, I started a professional Facebook page — to keep self-promotion separate from personal updates and family news.
+Problem was, fewer than half of my Facebook friends bothered to visit my “author” page, which sort of defeated the purpose.
+Or maybe my “friends” were sending an unspoken message that reflected their disinterest in my work.
 Either way, it was twice as exhausting to keep up with both pages.
 As far as I could tell, Mark ZuckerbergÂ and his cronies were the only ones profiting from my self-promotional activity.